 This is a complex and confusing area which requires a whole lesson by itself.

-There are 7 verbs which take both gerund and infinitive, with different meanings:
+Some verbs take both gerund and infinitive, with different meanings:

 I remembered to do my homework.
 (You remembered to do the NEXT action)

 2. I’ll never forget going to the zoo.
 (A memory of a PAST action)

 I forgot to do my homework.
 (You forgot to do the NEXT action)

 3. I tried counting sheep, drinking hot chocolate and reading a book.
 (You tried different THINGS but you didn’t succeed).